Sjmhrp/ARM-Base64-Base64-Decoder/README.md

 ## Usage

-  Put Payload Script in payload.s and run:
+  Run:

-      python3 generate.py
+      python3 generate.py [payload source]

-  A demonstration payload is included
+  Two demonstration payloads are included

-  It outputs the generated ARM source to arm.s, the outputted shellcode to arm.bin, and generates a executable for testing
+  It outputs the generated ARM source to arm.s, the outputted shellcode to arm.bin, and generates an ELF executable for testing

 ## Dependencies

+	Requires Python 3.
+Built with Python 3.6.8
-	This required the "arm-linux-gnueabihf" GNU toolchain, as the script makes system calls to arm-linux-gnueabihf-as, ld and objcopy
+	This requires the "arm-linux-gnueabihf" GNU toolchain, as the script makes system calls to arm-linux-gnueabihf-as, ld and objcopy
+	Optionally requires qemu-arm or a physical ARM processor to run the executable or shellcode

 ## Notes